survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 ...
 ```

 The build result should remain the same.
-This time, however, webpack will pull only dependencies that are used in the project, and you don’t have to maintain the list anymore.
+This time, however, webpack will pull only dependencies that are used in the project, and you don't have to maintain the list anymore.

 ## Performing a More Granular Split

-Sometimes having only an app and a vendor bundle isn’t enough.
+Sometimes having only an app and a vendor bundle isn't enough.
 Especially when your application grows and gains more entry points, you may want to split the vendor bundle into multiples ones per each entry. `CommonsChunkPlugin` operates against all entry chunks by default.
 This behavior can be constrained through the `chunks` option for more granular control.

 Consider [the example adapted from a GitHub comment](https://github.com/webpack/webpack/issues/2855#issuecomment-239606760) below where chunks are extracted from `login` and `app` entries: